 Fruit size in 2009 was good for trees on all rootstocks, averaging from 143 to 177g, with no significant differences among trees on the different rootstocks.
 Average fruit size over the fruiting life of the planting (2004-09) was largest from trees on M.9 NAKBT337 and those on M.9 Nic 29 and smallest from trees on B.9 (Europe).

-This trial will continue through the 2011 growing season.
+This trial will continue for two more years.
 At this point, there appears to be little value to either PiAu rootstock, Supporter 4, or P.14.